rahul-gharat/dronahq-docs/docs/building-apps-guides/building-interactive-tables.md

 </figure>

 Inside property section you have to toggle on **Add new Row** property, this will add a `+ Add Row` button to the bottom of the table.
-On click of this button ot will add a blank row to table grid with columns that are editable in new row.
+On click of this button it will add a blank row to table grid with columns that are editable in new row.
 To specify `which columns will be editable` in this new row we have to Choose columns in **columns that will be editable in new rows** dropdown in property section.

 ### Config in Events section